*Past performance is no guarantee of future results.

 CF= Total Cash Flows During the Period.

 |Return(R) =||(EMV + EA − (BMV + BA) − (CF + F)|

 |BMV + BA + (CF + F) × 0.5|

-The “personal rate of return” is useful in measuring the performance of an individual folio or account.
-The personal rate of return is the same as the internal rate of return (IRR), which takes into account the timing and size of cash and security movement into or out of the folio or account when measuring performance.
+The Personal Rate of Return is useful in measuring the performance of an account.
+The personal rate of return is the same as the internal rate of return (IRR), which takes into account the timing and size of cash and security movement into or out of the count when measuring performance.

 n = 0

 The solved IRR is in annualized form therefore one final calculation is required to reflect the chosen period.